Tuesday, August 31, 2010

 At Marree, we headed up the Oonadatta track towards William creek.
 We had hoped to camp at Coward Springs but they were full so we kept going to Beresford Ruins where we found a nice campsite beside the waterhole, just before nightfall.

-From Berseford Ruins and William Creek
+Berseford Ruins and William Creek

 Our bird list was growing steadily, and we were able to add a few new birds there.
 We almost felt like staying a couple of nights but as the wind got up in the morning, we packed up fairly leisurely and headed on up the track.

 Somewhere before William Creek, we got close to Lake Eyre South.
 Like much of the trip, it was cold and windy when we got out of the car to have a look.
 By William Creek, a roadhouse, camp ground and airstrip doing a brisk trade in flights over lake Eyre, it felt a little warmer.
 There were a few interesting sculptures beside the road enroute and a collection of old machinery and rockets at William Creek.
-Then there was the interior of the Roadhouse itself completely covered in business cards, numberplates, drivers licences caps badges, letters, photos, post cards etc.
+Then there was the interior of the Roadhouse itself completely covered in business cards, number-plates, drivers licences caps badges, letters, photos, post cards etc.

-From Berseford Ruins and William Creek
+From Beresford Ruins and William Creek

 Monday, August 23, 2010

-from Broken Hill to The Flinders Ranges 13th to the 17th of August
+Broken Hill to The Flinders Ranges 13th to the 17th of August

 After leaving Broken Hill we traveled as far as Peterborough and camped at a rest area east of the town.
 As we'd headed to SA we had to forfeit our fruit and veg including one of our home grown (unripe) avocados.
-At least we found some friendly people to pass it on to!Somewhere along the road we spotted Amelia Park - so that was another photo opportunity! ( below left)
+At least we found some friendly people to pass it on to!
+Somewhere along the road we spotted Amelia Park - so that was another photo opportunity! ( below left)

 Saturday 14th August we did a big shop and headed to Hawker for lunch before the last stretch of driving to Wilpena Pound.